Vegan Carrot Cake Recipe

 If desired, you can add raisins, pineapple, or crushed walnuts to the batter.

-Readers also love these Healthy Blueberry Muffins
+Readers also love these Vegan Blueberry Muffins

 Carrot Cake Batter